 Scalable learning is a key differentiator for modern enterprise business.
-And one way learning platforms are scaling learning is by using artificial intelligence (AI) and machine learning in learning technology via content recommendations and personalized learning.
+And one way learning platforms can scale is using artificial intelligence (AI) and machine learning (ML) to recommend content and personalize learning.
 But let’s be clear, I’m not here to talk about the “Netflix of Learning.”

 Rather, by understanding how AI seeks to use algorithmic software solutions to recreate processes similar to those of a human brain, we can begin to understand how enterprise learning and development can evolve from these concepts.